jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### <a name="endpoints">Smart endpoints and dumb pipes</a>

-Currently there are a lot of frameworks or products to build frontend applications and its business logic (ok, presentation logic).
+Currently there are a lot of frameworks or products to build frontend applications.
 Communication between components within the application is supported by the framework choosen capabilities.
+Components are not built as a endpoints but they are built as a pieces integrated within a parent application.

 In a Microfrontend style, components are designed and developed as decoupled as possible, so components has to be independent, loaded in runtime and communications between components couldn't be supported by a framework.

 Microfrontends communications must be supported by DOM standards: html tags, attributes and DOM events.
 It's possible to use some libraries to abstract the frontend event bus but this tool only has to be used to provide publish/sibscribe capabilities.
 Application logic never is in the event bus.

+Microfrontends have a defined responsibility, that means that a Microfrontend is designed to solve a concrete business need not a set of them.

 ### <a name="governance">Decentralized Governance</a>

-Similar to Microservices, a centralized governance implies a single technology o framework.
-Once a framework is choosen then libraries or some components are built to be delivered to development teams in order to get more productivity.
-When several applications have been developed, changing the framework becomes a big challenge.
+A centralized governance implies a single technology o framework.
+Once a framework is set, libraries or some components are built to be delivered to development teams in order to get more productivity.
+Then, when several applications have been developed, changing the framework becomes a big challenge.

-Choosing just one technology or framework we could cause several problems like:
+Choosing just one technology or framework has some limitations like:

 - Not using the best tool to solve a problem
 - People gets bore because "it's always the same"
-- Locking to a framework, components or even a way (the framework way) to develop.
+- Lock-in to a framework, components or even a way (the framework way) to develop.

-> If we can load components in runtime by a http call and these components are used as the same way as other HTML components, why do I have to centralize the technology or frameworks?
+> If we could load components at runtime and these components were used as the same way as other HTML components, why would I have to centralize the technology or frameworks?
 >

 So adopting Microfrontends is not adopting one framework or technology.
 It's adopting a way to build UI Services that can be consumed at runtime by any application, similar to backend services (http) are consumed.